 Natural and alternative ways to quit smoking

 Herbal smoking cessation products.
 Products such as Cig-Arette, Nicocure and Final Smoke all claim to be effective products in helping you to quit the habit.
 Many herbal remedies contain a barrage of herbal ingredients including lobelia extract, licorice root extract and passion flower.
+You could also try Quit Support sold at Amazon, though it’s not clear if it’s 100% effective.

 Hypnosis is a common and sometimes very useful method to get yourself out from under nicotine’s clutches.
 There are numerous hypnosis specialists to help you with this as well as programs to teach you self-hypnosis.